David5p/geography-quiz/README.md

 - The hero image was used from <a href="https://unsplash.com/"> Unsplash.</a>
 - I referred to the Love Maths project for creating my initial HTML structure and what functions I would require.
 - I also created my score area using the Love Maths project as as basis for it.
 - I found the following walkthrough <a href="https://www.youtube.com/watch?v=riDzcEQbX6k">video</a> on making a quiz useful in helping me form the basis for my quiz before adding my own custom features.
+The quiz helped me set up a number of function which helped form the structure of my quiz.
 - I used StackOverflow a few times including when I was attempting to solve the <a href="https://stackoverflow.com/questions/77343449/using-of-trailing-slash-in-void-element">trailing slash issue</a> and to help me <a href="https://stackoverflow.com/questions/68994961/how-can-i-make-a-certain-word-bold-in-javascript">bold certain words</a> in my questions.